How was your experience with Jay Nemiro (retired) at Arizona Center for Fertility Studies?

-What's one piece of advice would you give a prospective patient of Jay Nemiro at Arizona Center for Fertility Studies?
+What's one piece of advice would you give a prospective patient of Jay Nemiro (retired) at Arizona Center for Fertility Studies?

-During treatment, were you treated like a number or a human with Jay Nemiro at Arizona Center for Fertility Studies?
+During treatment, were you treated like a number or a human with Jay Nemiro (retired) at Arizona Center for Fertility Studies?

-Describe the protocols Jay Nemiro used in your cycles at Arizona Center for Fertility Studies and their degree of success.
+Describe the protocols Jay Nemiro (retired) used in your cycles at Arizona Center for Fertility Studies and their degree of success.

 Describe your experience with Arizona Center for Fertility Studies.

 This clinic can be a bit disorganized at times and details can slip through the cracks.
 Scheduling is very easy and quick, I never had a problem getting an appointment when I needed it.
 Everyone seems to care and want you to be successful, as a whole, I liked the clinic, but I'm moving onto another doctor that I think might be a better fit for me.

 Describe the costs associated with your care under Jay Nemiro (retired) at Arizona Center for Fertility Studies.

 There is a difference in cost for IUI cycles with injectibles and IUIs with oral medication.
 The IUI itself is only $248 regardless of injectibles or oral meds.
 Sperm thaw is $100.
 Sperm wash is $256.
 Monitoring for oral med cycles is $327.
 Monitoring for injectible cycles is $540.
 So IUI costs can range from $931-$1144, which doesn't include the cost of medications.